Install xNIC on Linux

 Additional Arguments

-Note that the ctrl and data interfaces are from the VM in which the xNIC is installed.
+Note that the control and data interfaces are from the VM in which the xNIC is installed.
 These will be set automatically by the installer.
-There may be some instances where you will need to specify them.
-For example, if you have three network interfaces and you want to specify what you want to use for ctrl or data, you can manually select them using the -ctrl_interface <interface index> or -data_interface <interface index> arguments.
+Under some circumstances, the user may need to manually specify them.
+For example, if there are three NICs, the user may need to instruct the installer which interface to use for control, and which for data..This can be manually selected using the --ctrl_interface <interface name> or --data_interface <interface name> arguments.
 Also, these arguments help in complex contexts where the agent is in a different vNet/VPC from the cloudSwXtch.

 A full list of arguments is detailed below: